dev-ops-fmi/travelly/README.md

 ## Features

-##### Trip Planning Interface:
+##### Trip Planning Interface
 - Enable users to input trip details, such as destination, travel dates, and preferences (e.g., budget, interests)
 - Offer an interactive map that allows users to create and visualize itineraries by adding activities, accommodations, and transportation options
 - Provide a list of recommended activities, accommodations, and transportation options based on user preferences, budget, and travel dates

-##### Itinerary Builder and Timeline View:
+##### Itinerary Builder and Timeline View
 - Allow users to create and edit itineraries by adding, removing, or rearranging activities, accommodations, and transportation options
 - Offer a timeline view to visualize the trip itinerary and ensure there are no scheduling conflicts

-##### Packing List Generator:
+##### Packing List Generator
 - Provide a customizable packing list generator that takes into account the user's destination, travel dates, and planned activities
 - Offer the ability to add, remove, or edit items on the packing list
 - Enable users to mark items as packed and track their packing progress